Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lights/attenuation.rst

 Quadratic attenuation type lighting is considered a more accurate representation of how light attenuates (in the real world).
 In fact, fully quadratic attenuation is selected by default.
-For *Lin/Quad Weighted* lamp fallout see Fig. :ref:`fig-bi-light-lin-default`.
+For *Lin/Quad Weighted* lamp falloff see Fig. :ref:`fig-bi-light-lin-default`.

 Here again,
 the light intensity is half when it reaches the *Distance* value from the lamp.